The Role of Psyllium in Gluten-Free & Low-Carb Baking

 Psyllium Husk Powder vs Whole Husks

-Finely ground, ideal for smooth doughs and breads.
-Blends easily and provides even hydration.
+• Psyllium Husk Powder — finely ground, ideal for smooth doughs and breads.
+Blends easily and provides even hydration throughout the dough.

-Coarser texture, sometimes used in rustic breads or crackers but less predictable.
+• Whole Psyllium Husks — coarser texture, sometimes used in rustic breads or crackers but less consistent in results.

-For most gluten‑free and keto baking, psyllium husk powder delivers the most consistent results.
+For most gluten-free and keto baking, psyllium husk powder delivers the most consistent results.
+If you want psyllium as a daily fibre supplement rather than for baking, our psyllium husk capsules are the convenient alternative.

 How to Use Psyllium in Baking